 OAuth 2.0 implicit grant flow: As a portal developer, you can now make client-side API calls to external APIs and get them secured by using OAuth 2.0 implicit grant flow.
 More information: OAuth 2.0 implicit grant flow

-Portal capabilities version 9.1.1 for Dynamics 365 for Customer Engagement apps brings these new updates and features:
+Dynamics 365 Portals version 9.1.1 for the model-driven apps in Dynamics 365 brings these new updates and features:

 - Portal checker: You can now use portal checker to identify issues with your portal by looking at various configuration parameters and provide suggestions on how to fix them.
 More information: Portal checker

-Portal capabilities version 9.0.10 for Dynamics 365 for Customer Engagement apps brings these new updates and features:
+Dynamics 365 Portals version 9.0.10 for the model-driven apps in Dynamics 365 brings these new updates and features:

-Migrate Dynamics 365 for Customer Engagement Portal configuration: You can now migrate your Dynamics 365 for Customer Engagement Portal configuration from development to testing or the production environments.
-Migration involves exporting the existing configuration from the source Dynamics 365 for Customer Engagement instance, and then importing it into the target Dynamics 365 for Customer Engagement instance.
+Migrate Dynamics 365 Portals configuration: You can now migrate your Dynamics 365 Portals configuration from development to testing or the production environments.
+Migration involves exporting the existing configuration from the source Dynamics 365 instance, and then importing it into the target Dynamics 365 instance.
 To migrate configuration data, you need to use the Configuration Migration tool and a portal-specific configuration schema file.
-More information: Migrate Dynamics 365 for Customer Engagement Portal configuration
+More information: Migrate Dynamics 365 Portals configuration

 Add Power BI visualization: As a portal customizer, you can now embed Power BI visualizations (dashboard, reports, and tiles) on web pages in a portal by using the powerbi Liquid tag.
 More information: Set up Power BI integration